-In 2020, we continued our engagement with Slave Free Alliance (Hope For Justice) and we have also participated in working groups with peer multinationals to benchmark our approach to risk identification and mitigation.
-Through these engagements, we have validated that our highest risk activities continue to be Construction, Temporary Resources, Recruitment, Facilities, Logistics and Hotels, use of human biological samples in the clinical space, use of agricultural and electronic components in our products and devices, as well as sourcing and supply of some lab consumables.
+In 2021, we continued our engagement with Slave Free Alliance (Hope For Justice) and we have also participated in working groups with peer multinationals to benchmark our approach to risk identification and mitigation.
+Through these engagements, we have validated that our highest risk activities continue to be Construction, Temporary Resources, Recruitment, Facilities, Logistics and Hotels, use of human biological samples, use of agricultural and electronic components in our products and devices, as well as sourcing and supply of some lab consumables.